 The exceptionally well-preserved ruins surround the forum at its center – the square with a majestic arch – and two main streets, the Cardo Maximus and the Decumanus Maximus.
 The city was initially populated by a colony of Roman soldiers and eventually grew to become a large trading market with an agricultural base (cereals, olive trees).

-In the 3rd century, Cuicul’s a new forum was built surrounded with larger and more impressive edifices and a theatre outside the town walls.
+In the 3rd century, Cuicul’s new forum was built surrounded by larger and more impressive edifices and a theatre outside the town walls.

 Muslims later dominated the region but did not reoccupy the site of Cuicul, which they renamed Djémila (“beautiful” in Arabic).